 After consulting with my husband, we agreed we should invite this friend to stay and, even though it was a busy, unique time for my family, we felt greater peace with this decision.
-Our homes, our families, and our messy family lives are not meant to stay behind closed doors, untouched by our neighbors and the outside world except when the floors have been vacuumed and a fresh coat of Pledge covers every surface.
+My home, my family, and my messy life are not meant to stay behind closed doors, untouched by my neighbors and the outside world except after I’ve vacuumed the floors and a fresh coat of Pledge covers every surface.

-The reality is, authentic relationships with those in our parish family are formed when we share life, when we let others be privy to the daily grind and joys of our vocations.
-My friend felt honored to be with my husband and I during that time of transition for my family, to help us ready our home and finish the nursery for our firstborn, and we became closer friends because of her stay.
+Authentic relationships with those in our parish are formed when we share life, when we let others be privy to the daily grind and joys of our vocations.

 1. You can attract a new cohort of people.